 Gallagher Center Snack Bar: The snack bar is located in the lower level of the Gallagher Center.
 It offers Mid-Town Deli, Western NY Classics (pizza, wings, and other WNY favorites), Freshen's Smoothie's (fresh fruit smoothies) and Grill 468.

 Gally Market: The Gally Market also offers a variety of Grab & Go items, Green Mountain Coffees, and a full line of bottled beverages.
-It also offers a full line of candy, snacks, and cleaning supplies
+It also offers a full line of candy, snacks, and cleaning supplies.

-Jazzman's Café: Also located in the lower level of the Gallagher Center, Jazzman's offers espresso, cappuccinos, coffee smoothies, fruit smoothies, fresh baked pastries, specialty salads and sandwiches.
+Tim Hortons: Also located in the lower level of the Gallagher Center, Tim Hortons offers espresso, cappuccinos, fresh baked donuts, muffins, danish, bagels, and other delicious baked goods.